YisusYaro/PhpWebSockets/README.md

 # PhpWebSockets Example

-Implementation example web sockets application using php, ready to deploy using wss protocol.
+Implementation example web sockets application using php and ratched, ready to deploy using wss protocol.

 ## Deploy 📦